eliasbenb/PlexAniBridge/docs/configuration.md

 - `poll`: Poll for changes every 30 seconds, making incremental updates.
 - `webhook`: Trigger syncs via [webhook payloads](https://support.plex.tv/articles/115002267687-webhooks/).

-Setting `SYNC_MODES` to `None` or an empty list will cause the application to perform a single scan on startup and then exit.
+Setting `sync_modes` to `None` or an empty list will cause the application to perform a single scan on startup and then exit.

-By default, all three modes are enabled, allowing for instant, incremental updates via polling and webhooks, as well as a full periodic scan every [`SYNC_INTERVAL`](#sync_interval) seconds (default: 24 hours) to catch any failed/missed updates.
+By default, all three modes are enabled, allowing for instant, incremental updates via polling and webhooks, as well as a full periodic scan every [`sync_interval`](#sync_interval) seconds (default: 24 hours) to catch any failed/missed updates.

 !!! info "Webhooks"